 This is always the first piece of advice I give when someone asks me how to get organized if they own too much stuff.
 Try decluttering in short 2-minute time bursts or any of the ideas to make decluttering fun from the post above.

 The easiest thing for most people to get rid of is trash.
-Help yourself build momentum by cleaning up everything that needs to go in the trash first.
+Help yourself build momentum by cleaning up everything that needs to go in the trash and recycling first.
 Once you see the amazing results you can get just by throwing away the trash, you’ll get the motivation you need to move further.

 Work Through Spaces and/or Categories